Akim Monet: Early life and education

-Work
+Career

-“It was in India, in 1992, that Akim Monet began his photographic investigation of historical treasures.
+It was in India, in 1992, that Monet began his photographic investigation of historical treasures.
 Absorbing the particulars of the region, he was deeply affected by the power of the ancient temples and monuments that are still a vital part of daily life there.

 He used photography as a way of processing what he was feeling.
-Having accumulated a trove of images, he found looking at the negative strips more akin to his actual experience of the places and became obsessed with the instant when the shutter clicks open and the emulsion on the celluloid reacts to the sudden onslaught of light; with the magic that occurs at that micro-moment around 1/100th of a second when light hits the negative.
+Having accumulated a trove of images, he found looking at the negative strips more akin to his actual experience of the places and became obsessed with the instant when the shutter clicks open and the emulsion on the celluloid reacts to the sudden onslaught of light; with the magic that occurs at that micro-moment around 1/100 of a second when light hits the negative.
 The tiny images on the negative strips seemed to burn: stone was transformed into molten lava and shadow became light.

 With no formal training in photography, Monet developed a process by which the final prints match the original negatives.
 In New York, seven years after India, he learned how to use digital printing technology to achieve glorious high-resolution prints of his negatives at a grand scale.

 All the details in a scene are imprinted on a negative.
 Monet sees a positive print as a reproduction, and a negative as the imprint of reality, the testimony of a microsecond.
 He is fascinated by the manner in which negatives reveal what the eye cannot see, the complement of what the eye does see.
 He marvels how black is the absence of light and white the sum of all colors.
 He tries to see how light travels through space and hits an object: some rays are absorbed and others reflected.
 The latter are those that allow us to see color; it is those that affect the emulsion on the celluloid.

 In India, he discovered the “space between”: that space between the Ying and the Yang, that space between the sum of all colors and its absence.
 He saw this space in his negatives and found a way to enlarge them in order to explore this enchanted gap.
 Monet used the same rendering process for the following projects and, in 2003, he published a book entitled The space between including three different body of works: “Passage to India”, “Homage to Gaudí” and “Exotic Flowers”.”

 Liz Christensen, Curator at the Deutsche Bank Fine Art Program said about his work: "Fascinated by the moment captured by the opening and closing of the shutter – creating what the artist calls the “burn” of the image – Monet's photographs conjure a mystery and beauty akin to alchemy."